 Policy Reduction with Reinstatement

-Similar to the policy suspension option above, some insurers will allow a temporary reduction in cover, along with a corresponding reduction in premiums.
-Cover is automatically reinstated to the higher level at the end of the agreed period without having to reapply.
+Similar to the policy suspension option above, some insurers allow a temporary reduction in cover, along with a corresponding reduction in premiums.
+Cover may be automatically reinstated to the higher level at the end of the agreed period without having to reapply.

 The advantage of this option is that there is still some amount of cover during the reduction period, although admittedly at a lower level.